Vaultionizer/vault-docs/docs/pm/srs.md

 The system should be able to manage thousands of requests even though this scenario is unlikely for a self host back-end.
 Bandwidth will be pretty important if many users upload or download files simultaneously.

 #### 3.4.2 Storage
 Smartphones don't provide much storage.
 Therefore we are aiming to keep the needed storage as small as possible.
-Before the files are encrypted and uploaded to the server the app uses a general puropose compression algorithm in order to reduce the file size.
+Before the files are encrypted and uploaded to the server the app uses a general purpose compression algorithm in order to reduce the file size.

-#### 3.4.3 App perfomance / Response time
+#### 3.4.3 App performance / Response time
-To provide the best App perfomance we aim to keep the response time as low as possible.
+To provide the best App performance we aim to keep the response time as low as possible.
 This will make the user experience much better.

 ### 3.5 Supportability

 #### 3.5.1 Coding Standards
 We are going to write the code by using all of the most common clean code standards.
 For example we will name our variables and methods by their functionalities.
-This will keep the code easy to read by everyone and make further developement much easier.
+This will keep the code easy to read by everyone and make further development much easier.
 Pull requests and code reviews will ensure that we adhere to these standards.

 #### 3.5.2 Testing Strategy